US and Canadian Workplace Safety Regulations Require Safety Certified Electrical Equipment

 HEPA filtration devices such as portable air scrubbers and axial and centrifugal air movers must conform to the UL507 “Fans and Blowers” standard.
 Devices with plastic cabinets (enclosures) that contain energized electrical components must be NRTL certified to conform to UL flammability standards (typically UL94HB) as well.

 The sad fact: a significant number of the HEPA filtration devices, air movers and other devices sold and in wide use today are not NRTL certified.
 This problem appears to be particularly prevalent with devices imported from Asia, but applies to some products made right here in North America as well.
 It’s possible that some of these products might comply if submitted to and tested by an NRTL, but it appears likely that at least some would fail.

 It costs money to design and build products that can conform to these safety standards.
 Uncertified devices may be available at a lower price, but isn’t that like playing Russian roulette?
 Without the proper safety certifications how can you possibly know whether or not the product is safe?
 With all that could be at stake is the chance to perhaps save a few bucks up front a risk that you can really afford to take?

 At Abatement Technologies product safety is one of our paramount concerns.
-That’s why each and every Abatement Technologies portable air scrubber and air mover model sold in the U.S. has been tested by Environmental Testing Laboratories (ETL) and certified to conform to UL507.
-All models made with polymer cabinets have also been ETL tested and certified to conform to stringent UL94HB flammability standards.
+That’s why each and every Abatement Technologies portable air scrubber and air mover model sold in the U.S. has been tested by a Nationally Recognized Testing Laboratory (NRTL) and certified to conform to UL507.
+All models made with polymer cabinets have also been NRTL tested and certified to conform to stringent UL94HB flammability standards.